Trump Threatens Congress' Health Care; Senate Republicans Don't Seem Too Worried

 In 2013, the federal Office of Personnel Management ruled that lawmakers and the tens of thousands of affected staffers would continue to receive the same cost-sharing benefit as before: The government would fund 75 percent of health insurance costs, with the employee paying the rest.

-In other words, congressional staff and lawmakers would purchase insurance on the District of Columbia insurance market, but continue to effectively receive the same employer-contribution that most people covered by their workplace use to pay for the bulk of insurance costs.
+In other words, congressional staff and lawmakers would purchase insurance on the District of Columbia insurance market, but continue to effectively receive the same employer contribution that most people covered by their workplace use to pay for the bulk of insurance costs.

 So technically, the Trump administration could order the Office of Personnel Management to reverse that ruling, and leave lawmakers and staffers to fully fund their health insurance costs themselves.

 Most lawmakers dismissed the tweet.
 "I'm not exactly sure what he's talking about," said South Dakota Republican Sen. Mike Rounds.
-Asked whether he thinks Trump would follow through on the threat, Rounds said, "I don't know.
+Asked whether he thinks Trump would follow through on the threat, Rounds said: "I don't know.
 You'd have to ask the president.
 I respect the office of the presidency and know he has a number of tools available to him."

 Rounds pushed back against Trump's suggestion that Senate Republicans are "quitting" on Obamacare repeal.
 "Just recognize that we really are trying to get to someplace where we help people that are going to be hurt if we don't do something to stabilize and bring these premiums down," he said.